Gradient play in stochastic games: stationary points, convergence, and sample complexity: Numerical simulations

 We simulate gradient play for this model and mainly focus on the convergence to the cooperative equilibrium $\theta^*$.
+We fix $\gamma=0.95$.
 The initial policy is set as: $\theta^{(0)}_{s=1,a_i=1} \!=\!
 1\!-\!0.4\delta_i,~~ \theta^{(0)}_{s=2,a_i=1} \!=\!
-0$, where $\delta_i$'s are uniformly sampled from $[0,1]$.
-The initialization implies that at the beginning both agents are willing to cooperate to some extent given that they cooperated at the previous stage.
+0$, where the $\delta_i$'s are uniformly sampled from $[0,1]$.
+The initialization implies that at the beginning, both agents are willing to cooperate to some extent given that they cooperated at the previous stage.
 Figure \ref{fig:prisoner_dilemma_NE_convergence} shows a trial converging to the NE starting from a randomly initialized policy.
+Then we study the size of attraction region for $\theta^*$ and how it varies with the indicator's error rate $\epsilon$, which is shown in Table~\ref{tab:ep}.
 The size of the region of attraction for $\theta^*$ can be reflected by the ratio of convergence ( $\frac{\#\textup{Trials that converge to }\theta^*}{\#\textup{Total number of trials}}$) for multiple trials with different initial points.
-An empirical estimate of the volume of the region is the convergence ratio times the volume of the uniform sampling area, thus the larger the ratio, the larger the region of attraction.
-Table \ref{tab:ep} demonstrates the change of the ratio with regard to different values of indicator error $\epsilon$.
-Intuitively speaking, the more accurately the state $s$ represents the cooperation situation of agents, the less incentive agents will have for betraying when observing $s=1$, and thus the larger the convergence ratio will be.
+Here we calculate one ratio using 100 trials and the mean and standard deviation (std) are calculated by computing the ratio 10 times using different trials.
+An empirical estimate of the volume of the region is the convergence ratio times the volume of the uniform sampling area; hence the larger the ratio, the larger the region of attraction.
+Intuitively speaking, the more accurately the state $s$ represents the cooperation situation of the agents, the less incentive agents will have for betraying when observing $s=1$, that is, the larger $\Delta^{\!\theta^*}\!(s\!=\!1)$ will become, and thus the larger the convergence ratio will be.
 This intuition matches the simulation result as well as the theoretical guarantees on the local convergence around a strict NE in Theorem \ref{theorem:local-convergence-general-game}.